tabishnaqvi1311/CulinaryCrave/README.md

 # CulinaryCrave

-Dynamic Recipe Website with Features Such as Blog Posts, Liking and Rating Recipes and an amazing UI/UX experience
+Dynamic Recipe Website with over 100 recipes and an amazing UI/UX.

+It has:
+ - Elegant design
+ - A fully functional backend, with a RESTapi
+ - Database hosted on Atlas, with over 100 recipes
+ - Search functionality
+ - A featured sections, as well as a feed section

+It needs: (these are features that I plan on adding somewhere in the future, but the website works just fine without them)
+ - Auth using JWT
+ - Likes, rating, reviews

 ## Made Using

-CSS, Node, Express, Mongodb
+React, Tailwind, Node, Express, Mongodb
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts